rjmac/rojoma-json/README.markdown

   an empty `Option`.
 Ordinarily empty `Option`s are simply omitted from generation altogether.
-- `@AllowMissing("scala expression")` which provides a default value for a field if it not present when deserialized.
+- `@AllowMissing("scala expression")` which provides a default value for a field if it is not present when deserialized.
 An `Option` field with `@AllowMissing` acts as though it also has `@NullForNone`
 * `@LazyCodec` which causes the codec for the field to be resolved lazily.
 It is ordinarily not necessary, but can be used to stop